 Vocational Rehabilitation Services for High School Students - Q & A for Parents is a brochure for parents of students with disabilities available in both Spanish and English which provides information about VESID's vocational rehabilitation services.

-Tests of General Educational Development provides information about the GED, which allows adults who did not graduate from high school or whose diplomas may not be recognized by New York State to obtain a diploma.
+Tests of High School Equivalency provides information about the HSE, which allows adults who did not graduate from high school or whose diplomas may not be recognized by New York State to obtain a diploma.

 LIFE AFTER HIGH SCHOOL